thomasparslowltd/tidyio-blog/_posts/2012-10-08-other-peoples-data.md

 # Don't write it yourself

-Every line of code your write is a chance to screw things up, even for the very best programmers.
+Every line of code you write is a chance to screw things up, even for the very best programmers.
 So if there's a well tested and reliable library available then you should use that.
 This is extra important for encryption stuff, it's so easy to mess it up in non-obvious ways that leave it seeming to work but which gives an attacker an easy way in.
 It also applies to most other things but a few other important ones are parsing, compression, and user authentication.
 So don't write it yourself, use a well tested library! (and if you *do* have to write it yourself, then release the code so others can look it over)

 # Sanity checks